ERRORS & CONDITIONS

 When you run the above code, the debugger will pop up with an error:

-Condition ALMIGHTY/KAIKEI/TESTS::NAUGHTY-WORD was signalled.
+Condition CL-USER::NAUGHTY-WORD was signalled.

 [Condition of type NAUGHTY-WORD]